netanelavr/chatgpt-upload-guard/TECHNICAL_DOCS.md

-# ChatGPT Document Scanner - Technical Documentation
+# ChatGPT Upload Guard - Technical Documentation

 ## Overview

-The ChatGPT Document Scanner is a browser extension that intercepts file uploads to ChatGPT and analyzes them for potential security threats, specifically prompt injection attacks.
+The ChatGPT Upload Guard is a browser extension that intercepts file uploads to ChatGPT and analyzes them for potential security threats, specifically prompt injection attacks.
 The extension uses a local WebLLM model (Llama-3.2-3B) for threat detection without sending data to external servers.

 ## Architecture